ibm-functions/composer/docs/COMMANDS.md

 them.
 As a result, default parameters, limits, and annotations on preexisting actions are lost.

+The `--logsize` option specifies the maximum log size for the conductor action.
+The `--memory` option specifies the maximum memory for the conductor action.
 The `--timeout` option specifies the timeout for the conductor action.

 The `--kind` option specifies the kind for the conductor action runtime.
 By